cadolmb/apcs-example/git.md

 * add -> add a file to the stage
 * rm --cached -> remove file from stage
 * git commit -m "Present tense description of what happened"
+* git log -> Enter to move down, q to quit